viperproject/chalice2silver/README.txt

 Chalice2SIL - README
 Ioannis Kassios <ioannis.kassios@inf.ethz.ch>

-The present version of Chalice2SIL is a translator from front-end verification language Chalice to the intermediate representation language SIL, which is used by static analysis tools, such as the symbolic execution engine Silicon.
+Chalice2SIL is a translator from front-end verification language Chalice to the intermediate representation language SIL, which is used by static analysis tools, such as the symbolic execution engine Silicon.
 Chalice2SIL is based on the MSc thesis of Christian Klauser.
-Klauser's version would also invoke Silicon on the produced program.
-The present version is a pure translator that does not depend on Silicon or any other SIL-related tool.

 In comparison with the previous version, Chalice2SIL now supports the new SIL AST library, as well as extensions to the Chalice language that are not